Using ratios to assess fiscal imbalances

 However, a Net Working Capital ratio greater than one does not guarantee that the organisation will not incur financial issues in the short term.
 Net Working Capital ratio provides information on the basis of the values indicated in the financial statement.
 The financial condition of the organisation, however, may worsen after the date when the financial statement is produced.
 Net Working Capital ratio, in other words, provides an empirical basis for a partial appraisal only of the expected financial condition in the short term.
 If the ratio is greater than (or equalling) one, this provides reassuring signals that the financial condition at the time when the financial statement was produced is well balanced.
 A ratio of less than one, instead, emits warning signals that the financial condition is out of balance.
 The expected cash inflow in the short term is inferior to the expected cash outflow in the same period: the organisation may not have enough money to fulfil their debt and payment obligations in the short term.

 How large a level of debt is ‘too large’?
 This question has no easy answer.
-Governments can sustain (ie, repay debt and interest) relatively high debt-to-GDP ratios for a relatively long time, especially if debt is issued in the country’s own currency and therefore not exposed to the risk of fluctuating currency exchange rates.
-However raising income by subjecting residents to excessive taxation or cutting public programmes isn’t always popular or feasible.
-Think of countries like Japan, where debt-to-GDP ratios are relatively high (central government debt equalled 198% of GDP in 2015), Greece (with a ratio of 182% in 2013) and Italy (with a ratio of 150% in 2015).
-(Source: The World Bank).
+Some countries have relatively large debt-to-GDP ratios, like Japan, where central government debt equalled 236% of GDP in 2017, Greece with a ratio of 182% and Italy with a ratio of 131% (Source: IMF).
+The appropriateness of debt-to-GDP to appraise the financial condition of a government, however, has been subjected to various criticisms.
+Governments can sustain (ie, repay debt and interest) relatively high debt-to-GDP ratios for a relatively long time, especially if debt is issued in the country’s own currency and therefore not exposed to the risk of fluctuating currency exchange rates, and if it is held domestically (ie., creditors are within the country).
+Raising income to repay debt by subjecting residents to excessive taxation or cutting public programmes isn’t always popular or feasible, however.